ibm-cloud-docs/openwhisk/cli_install.md

 ### API Authentication and Host
 {: #cli_api_auth}

-With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to explicitly configure the API key and API host.
-Instead, you can log in with the **`ibmcloud login`** command.
-You can target an IAM-enabled namespace by running `ibmcloud fn property set --namespace <namespace_name_or_ID>` or a Cloud Foundry-based namespace by running `ibmcloud target --cf`.
+With the Cloud Functions CLI plug-in, you don't need to explicitly configure the API key and API host.
+Instead, you can log in with the `ibmcloud login` command.
+You can target an IAM-enabled namespace or Cloud Foundry-based namespace by running `ibmcloud fn property set --namespace <namespace_name_or_ID>`.
 After you log in, all commands begin with `ibmcloud fn`.
-{: shortdesc}

-If you need to use the authentication API key for {{site.data.keyword.openwhisk_short}} in an external HTTP client such as cURL or Postman, you can retrieve it with the following commands.

-* Get the current IAM tokens.
-You must pass the IAM token in the Authorization header.

-    ```sh
-    ibmcloud iam oauth-tokens
-    ```
-    {: pre}

-* Get the current Cloud Foundry API key by running the following command.

-    ```sh
-    ibmcloud fn property get --auth
-    ```
-    {: pre}

-* Get the current API host by running the following command.

-    ```sh
-    ibmcloud fn property get --apihost
-    ```
-    {: pre}

-The API key is specific per region, organization, and space targeted by the {{site.data.keyword.openwhisk_short}} CLI plug-in.
-The {{site.data.keyword.openwhisk}} web actions API endpoint changed.
-To align with other customer services, a new `functions.appdomain.cloud` API endpoint is available for web actions.
-The API endpoint `functions.cloud.ibm.com` is still active, but now returns response data as content type `text/plain` instead of `text/html`.
-Other content types are not changing.
-Migrate your web actions to use the new API endpoint.
-The previous endpoints are deprecated and will be deactivated at some point.
-{: tip}

 ### Migrating deployment scripts
 {: #cli_migrating_deploy_scripts}